 - Master of Applied Positive Psychology

 - Master of Public Administration

 - Organizational Dynamics

 - Non-Traditional Graduate Studies

 - Post-Baccalaureate Studies

 - Pre-Health Programs

-- Senior Auditing Program
+- Senior Auditors

 - Young Scholars Program

-Students enrolling in classes offered at other Schools of the University should coordinate closely with their Program Director and academic advisors to fully understand the tuition implications.
+Students enrolling in classes offered at other schools of the University should coordinate closely with their program director and academic advisors to fully understand the tuition implications.